PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Incident command training is useful in so many situations outside of a server exploding in the night.
 It can be applicable to many different things in your life, whether it's staying calm after a fender bender on the highway, or jumping into action to help during a major natural disaster.
 You'd be surprised at how useful it can be in everyday life.

-I even wrote a slightly tongue-in-cheek blog post called "[BabyDuty or: How PagerDuty Accidentally Prepared me for Fatherhood](https://www.pagerduty.com/blog/babyduty/)" where I compared childbirth to a major incident, and the role of a parent with that of an Incident Commander.
+I even wrote a slightly tongue-in-cheek blog post called "[BabyDuty or: How GetYourGuide Accidentally Prepared me for Fatherhood](https://www.pagerduty.com/blog/babyduty/)" where I compared childbirth to a major incident, and the role of a parent with that of an Incident Commander.
 Though the older my daughter gets, the more I'm starting to realize it perhaps wasn't quite as tongue-in-cheek as I first thought.

 Anyway, with that, I'll leave you with a quick summary of the main things we discussed today.
 Thanks!